hyperchomp/prgl/README.md

 pr3d is a code driven framework for making 3D games in the style of 90s retro consoles like the PS1, built from the ground up to natively render clean, chunky pixelated 3D graphics to modern displays.

-pr3d is about making it as simple as possible to get a retro style 3D game project off the ground so you can get straight to coding the gameplay.
+pr3d is about making it simple to get a retro style 3D game project off the ground to get straight to coding gameplay and systems that matter.

 pr3d is licensed under the [zlib License](https://zlib.net/zlib_license.html)